-3.6.2 Meteorites and lunar rocks: A direct probe of the galactic cosmic-ray flux
+3.7.2 Meteorites and lunar rocks: A direct probe of the galactic cosmic-ray flux

 Another more-or-less direct test of solar/heliospheric activity in the past comes from cosmogenic isotopes measured in lunar rock or meteorites.
-Cosmogenic isotopes, produced in meteoritic or lunar rocks during their exposure to CR in interplanetary space, provide a direct measure of cosmicray flux.
-Uncertainties due to imprecisely known terrestrial processes, including the geomagnetic shielding and redistribution process, are naturally avoided in this case, since the nuclides are directly produced by cosmic rays in the body, where they remain until they are measured, without any transport or redistribution.
+Cosmogenic isotopes, produced in meteoritic or lunar rocks during their exposure to CR in interplanetary space, provide a direct measure of cosmic-ray flux.
+Uncertainties due to imprecisely known terrestrial processes, including the geomagnetic shielding and redistribution process, are naturally avoided in this case, since the nuclides are directly produced by cosmic rays in the body of the rock, where they remain until they are measured, without any transport or redistribution.
 The activity of a cosmogenic isotope in meteorite/lunar rock represents an integral of the balance between the isotope's production and decay, thus representing the time-integrated CR flux over a period determined by the mean life of the radioisotope.
-The results of different analyses of measurements of cosmogenic isotopes in meteoritic and lunar rocks show that the average GCR flux remained roughly constant - within 10% over the last million years and within a factor of 1.5 for longer periods of up to 10^9 years (e.g., Vogt et al., 1990; Grieder, 2001).
+The results of different analyses of measurements of cosmogenic isotopes in meteoritic and lunar rocks show that the average GCR flux remained roughly constant - within 10% over the last million years and within a factor of 1.5 for longer periods of up to 109 years (e.g., Vogt et al., 1990; Grieder, 2001).

 By means of measuring the abundance of relatively short-lived cosmogenic isotopes in meteorites, which fell through the ages, one can evaluate the variability of the CR flux, since the production of cosmogenic isotopes ceases after the fall of the meteorite.
-A nearly ideal isotope for studying centurial-scale variability is 44Ti with a half-life of 59.2 ± 0.6 yr (a lifetime of about 85 years).
+A nearly ideal isotope for studying centurial-scale variability is $^{44}{\rm Ti}$ with a half-life of 59.2 \pm 0.6 yr (a lifetime of about 85 years).
 The isotope is produced in nuclear interactions of energetic CR with nuclei of iron and nickel in the body of a meteorite (Bonino et al., 1995; Taricco et al., 2006).
 Because of its mean life, 44Ti is relatively insensitive to variations in cosmic-ray flux on decade (11-year Schwabe cycle) or shorter timescales, but is very sensitive to the level of CR flux and its variations on a centurial scale.
 Using a full model of 44Ti production in a stony meteorite (Michel and Neumann, 1998) and data on the measured activity of cosmogenic isotope 44Ti in meteorites, which fell during the past 235 years (Taricco et al., 2006), Usoskin et al. (2006c) tested, in a straightforward manner, several recent reconstructions of heliospheric activity after the Maunder minimum.
-First, the expected 44Ti activity has been calculated from the reconstructed series of the modulation potential, and then compared with the results of actual measurements (see Figure 16).
+First, the expected 44Ti activity has been calculated from the reconstructed series of the modulation potential, and then compared with the results of actual measurements (see Figure 19).
 It has been shown that 44Ti data can distinguish between various reconstructions of past solar activity, allowing unrealistic models to be ruled out.
-Presently, the Torino group (Taricco et al., 2008) is working hard on improving the quality of 44Ti measurements in meteorites, reducing the error bars in Figure 16, which will allow for more precise estimates in the near future.

-Because of the long life time of the 44 Ti nuclide (about 85 years), this method does not allow for the reconstruction of solar/heliospheric activity, but it serves as a direct way to test existing reconstructions independently.
-Most of the reconstructions appear consistent with the measured 44 Ti activity in meteorites, including the last decades, thus validating their veracity.
+Since the life-time of the 44Ti is much longer than the 11-year cycle, this method does not allow for the reconstruction of solar/heliospheric activity, but it serves as a direct way to test existing reconstructions independently.
+Most of the reconstructions appear consistent with the measured 44Ti activity in meteorites, including the last decades, thus validating their veracity.
 The only apparently-inconsistent model is the one by Muscheler et al. (2005), which is based on erroneous normalization (as discussed in Solanki et al., 2005).
-In particular, the 44 Ti data confirms significant secular variations of the solar magnetic flux during the last century (cf. Lockwood et al., 1999; Solanki et al., 2000; Wang et al., 2005).
+In particular, the 44Ti data confirms significant secular variations of the solar magnetic flux during the last century (cf. Lockwood et al., 1999; Solanki et al., 2000; Wang et al., 2005).